-PROGRAM X,Y, & Z

-OFFSETS WITH ROBOT
+PROGRAM X,Y, & Z OFFSETS WITH ROBOT

-Figure 4.2-Flexdeburr Pointed Teaching Tool
+Figure 4.2-Deburring Tool Pointed Teaching Tool

-Inside corners present a complex situation for compliant flexdeburr tools.
+Inside corners present a complex situation for compliant deburring tools.
 The cutter must not be allowed to simultaneously contact both perpendicular surfaces of an inside corner.
-The resulting force imbalance in two planes will cause severe tool chatter.
+Should this occur, the resulting force imbalance in two planes will cause severe tool chatter.
 The customer is advised to create a tool path that will prevent the cutter from simultaneously contacting two perpendicular surfaces.
 For example, a tapered cutter may reach further into an inside corner if the tool is oriented at an incline and the corner is contacted by the extreme tip of the tool (Note: When working near the tip of a tapered cutter, the surface cutting speed is reduced).

 When deburring inside radii, a similar situation may arise.
-No attempt should be made to deburr an inside radius less than 1.5 times the diameter of the cutter in use ( $Rmin = 1.5 \times Cutter diameter$ ).
+No attempt should be made to deburr an inside radius less than 1.5 times the diameter of the cutter in use ($R{\min} = 1.5 \text{ x Cutter diameter}$).
 Failing to follow these guidelines may cause excessive cutter contact, resulting in excessive tool chatter.

-The speed at which the flexdeburr tool is utilized should always correspond with the speed at which the robot was programmed.
+The speed at which the deburring tool is utilized should always correspond with the speed at which the robot was programmed.
 Note that when the robot path speed is increased, the robot may deviate from the programmed path.
 When running the robot program the first time, turn the radial compliance air supply down to approximately 1.4 bar (20 psi).
-Observe the tool's path when the robot program is run to verify the that bur is deflected and also contacts the work surface at operational robot path speed.
+Observe the tool's path when the robot program is run to verify that the bur is deflected and also contacts the work surface at operational robot path speed.
 Once this is confirmed, the compliance force of the bur can be adjusted (as described in Section 3.7-Pneumatics) in order to achieve a correct depth of cut.